Barry Melrose: Coaching career

 Upon retirement, Melrose immediately began coaching.
 He coached the 1987–88 season with the Medicine Hat Tigers of the WHL, leading them to a 44–22–6 record and a Memorial Cup title.

 He coached the next season with the Seattle Thunderbirds before jumping to the AHL and coaching the Adirondack Red Wings.
 He spent three years with the Red Wings, leading them to a Calder Cup win in the 1991–92 season.

-Beginning with the 1992–93 season, Melrose coached the NHL's Los Angeles Kings, leading them to the 1993 Stanley Cup Final, which they lost to the Montreal Canadiens in five games.
+Beginning with the 1992–93 season, Melrose coached the NHL's Los Angeles Kings, leading them to the 1993 Stanley Cup Finals, which they lost to the Montreal Canadiens in five games.
 He continued coaching the Kings for two more seasons, finishing both years out of the playoffs and with losing records.
 He then spent 13 years as a hockey analyst with ESPN.
 (NHL Tonight/DCI Tonight) On June 4, 2008, Melrose stated on Pardon the Interruption that he missed coaching and would entertain any NHL coaching offers.
 He stated, "I miss not having a dog in the fight."

 The Tampa Bay Lightning hired Melrose as their head coach in June 2008.
 On October 21, 2008, Melrose recorded his first win as a head coach in over 13 years in a 3–2 victory over the Atlanta Thrashers.
 On November 14, 2008, Melrose was fired by the Lightning with a 5–7–4 record.

 ESPN

-Melrose joined ESPN in 1996 as a commentator and NHL analyst.
+Melrose joined ESPN as a guest analyst in the spring of 1994 and 1995 when the Kings missed the playoffs and permanently in the fall of 1995 as a color commentator and studio analyst alongside host John Buccigross and John Saunders.
 He left ESPN in June 2008 to coach the Tampa Bay Lightning.
 After his short stint with the Lightning ended, he returned to ESPN on January 1, 2009, in conjunction with the Winter Classic played between the Detroit Red Wings and Chicago Blackhawks.
+He was also the lead studio analyst on NHL 2Night together with Ray Ferraro along with host Buccigross.
+The trio also called select NHL games and the Frozen Four championship games together.

+On October 10, 2023, John Buccigross, Melrose's longtime colleague at ESPN, announced on X that Melrose would be retiring from the network to spend more time with his family after being diagnosed with Parkinson's disease.